IBM/liberty-outage-reporter/README.md

 kubernetes_secrets_file=/etc/cloudant-secrets/binding
 ```
-The `/etc/cloudant-secrets/binding` location is specfied in the `manifests/deployment.yml
+The location for the secret is: `/etc/cloudant-secrets/binding`.
+This is configured for you already in the `manifests/deployment.yml` file.
+There is no need to change this path at this time.

 2. Open the `manifests/deployment.yml` file.
 Replace `my-secret` in the container spec with the name of your secret.
 You can get a list of secrets loaded into your cluster with `kubectl get secrets`.
 Note that the `etc/cloudant-secrets/binding` path has already been configured for you.
 Close and save the file.